 Portable surge protectors are small and generally inexpensive enough that you can carry a backup with you if yours fails.
 Since they are easy to attach and require no electrician experience, you won’t have to cut your camping trip short should you experience any issues.

-If you’re on vacation or a weekend trip you’ve looked forward to, the last thing you want to do is leave early due to a failure issue in your wired surge protector.
+If you’re on vacation or a weekend trip you’ve looked forward to, the last thing you want to do is leave early due to a failure issue in your wired surge guard.

 Do I Need 30 AMP or 50 AMP Service?